-What is Ground Mount Solar Systems?
+What is Ground Mount Solar System?

 The ground mount solar systems consist of solar panels that are placed on the ground using a concrete foundation.
 These systems use the same photovoltaic panels as your normal rooftop solar systems.
 The main difference between rooftop and ground mount solar systems is that ground-mount solar systems are moveable in nature.
 This means that the adjustment of height and the angle of panels can be possible.
 The energy efficiency of residential ground-mount solar panels is slightly greater than that of rooftop solar panels.
 These panels have a slight edge over the rooftop solar panels.
 But the cost of ground-mounted solar panel installation is high due to the extra cost of labor and hardware parts.